-129. The crucial element of any lending agreement is the financer's decision on whether or not to extend credit to the borrower.
-Prudent management requires that financers properly assess the borrower's creditworthiness, that is, the level of risk and capacity to repay the loan.
+131. The crucial element of any lending agreement is the financer's decision on whether or not to extend credit to the borrower.
+Prudent management requires that financers properly assess the borrower's creditworthiness, i.e. level of risk, capacity to repay the loan.
 MSME credit risk assessment may be both complex and expensive, when compared to the value of the loan, especially in the case of micro and small enterprises whose data, where available, may not always be adequate or reliable.